-- Identify the relevant theories and principles associated with the particular case study.
+- Identify the relevant theories and principles associated with the particular study.

-- Evaluate legal and ethical principles and apply them to decision-making.
+- Evaluate legal and ethical principles and apply them to your decision-making.

-- Construct coherent summary and explanation of the study.
+- Construct a coherent summary and explanation of the study.

-- Explain the interrelationships between environment and nature.
+- Explain the interrelationships between the environment and nature.